leadership training that actually

 What we actually do

-Leadership Treehouse runs immersive, fantasy-style roleplaying adventures for leaders and teams.
+We run immersive, story-based games and adventures for leaders and teams.
 This creates an environment for leaders to practice core leadership skills without the real world stakes.

 Plus, it’s super fun so the learning really sticks.